noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 See [here](https://docs.microsoft.com/en-us/graph/webhooks) for the official statement about the security issue.

 StackExchange [discussion](https://sharepoint.stackexchange.com/questions/264609/does-the-microsoft-graph-support-driveitem-change-notifications-for-sharepoint-o)
-about change notifications with Sharepoint
+about change notifications with Sharepoint.

 The best case solution would be having the change notifications with Microsofts IP Addresses whitelistet, and a low frequency cron job, that checks if the change notification service missed some changes.